-Orchestrating the customer journey is a major pain point for a lot of brands, something that often keeps marketers from building the kinds of strong customer relationships that make it possible to reach their goals.
+Successfully orchestrating the customer journey is a major pain point for a lot of brands, something that often keeps marketers from building the kinds of strong customer relationships that make it possible to reach their goals.
 You’ve probably experienced it—getting contradictory messages, messages delivered at strange hours, or with irrelevant copy—and wondered what the heck was going on.
 In most cases, marketers didn't have the technology (or the know-how) they needed to orchestrate their customer journeys properly, leading to broken experiences.

 At Braze, we have a unique perspective on this because our customers have to make this work every day to be successful.
 So, to help them get there, we put our heads together and created something—a visual customer journey tool designed to make it easy for marketers to conceptualize their campaigns and to seamlessly coordinate targeted, personalized messages across channels.
 We call it Braze Canvas, and it makes effective customer journey management simple.

 Canvas supports “experimentation at every level of the program, from the actual success of the program at large to every single message, piece of content, and delivery mechanism,” says Milan Thakor, passenger engagement lead at Lyft.